MartinSGill/SubnauticaWatcher/readme.md

 If you decide you want to trust this program, or you've read the source code and assured yourself it's benign, then you can [run the program anyway][1].

+### Steam -102 Error

+It's been reported that sometimes you get an error from Steam when typing the full URL into the Overlay Browser.
+Using merely localhost:63030 without the protocol part (http://) appears to work around this issue.

 ### Logs

 As of version 0.3.0 the installer creates logs to help with error reporting and resolving issues.